MANDATORY FOR: ALL REAL ESTATE PROFESSIONALS

 All licensed real estate professionals are required to complete the Legal Update course before applying to renew a licence.

 an online, self-paced learning component and

-- a one-day classroom session.
+- a one-day virtual classroom session.

 You must complete both components of the Legal Update Course before applying to renew your licence.